adut24/holbertonschool-low_level_programming/0x1C-makefiles/README.md

 - You are not allowed to have a list of all the `.o` files

 ## 5-island_perimeter.py
-Task removed before I could copy the content.
+Task removed before I could copy the instruction.

 ## 100-Makefile
 Requirements: